-You might find that applying for financial aid at University College isn’t all that intimidating, because our financial aid advisors work with you through the entire process.
-They’ll answer questions, help you fill out forms, and find all the different aid sources that can help make college affordable for you.
+You might find that applying for financial aid at University College is not all that intimidating, because our financial aid advisors work with you through the entire process.
+They will answer questions, help you fill out forms, and find different aid sources that can help make college affordable for you.
 The process is made even easier by the fact that everything you need is under one roof – financial aid, bursar and registration, and academic advising.

 Undergraduate students must meet the following requirements to be eligible for most financial aid through University College: